abusch/sinuous/README.md

 To get debug logs, run `RUST_LOG="sinuous=debug" cargo run`.
 The logs can be found in `/tmp/sinuous.log`.

 ## Todo
-- [ ] Allow switching between speakers
+- [x] Allow switching between speakers
 - [ ] Support more actions (seek forward, backward, change playing mode, volume...)
 - [ ] Display play/pause indicator as well as current play mode (shuffle+repeat)
 - [ ] Allow searching for tracks and modify the queue
 - [ ] Allow customizing colours
 - [ ] Allow specifying speaker to connect to as a command line argument
+- [ ] Handle grouping of speakers